nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **TA-Assist** is a desktop app for Teaching Assistants (TA) to keep track of students’ particulars and allocate marks for attendance and assignments.
 It is optimized for use via a Command Line Interface (CLI) while having the benefits of a Graphical User Interface (GUI).

-This user guide provides brief documentation on how you can install the application and describes how each feature should be used.
+This User Guide provides brief documentation on how you can install the application and describes how each feature should be used.
 Start by looking at the [quick start](#quick-start) guide to get you started.

 * Table of Contents
 {:toc}